Today I learned — February 16, 2019 — 4 min read — js, git

 The last thought I want to add is my personal opinion when it comes to app versioning.
 All the above makes a lot of sense when dealing with libraries.
 Users of your library rely on your versioning to know what releases are safe for them to use.

-On an web application level this usually doesn’t apply.
-But that doesn’t mean that versioning is not still useful and should just be left aside.
+On an web application level this usually doesn't apply.
+But that doesn't mean that versioning is not still useful and should just be left aside.
 Depending on your deployment setup, you might have multiple environments.
-Commonly a “production” and at least one “staging” one, which allows you to test everything before shipping it to real life users.
+Commonly a "production" and at least one "staging" one, which allows you to test everything before shipping it to real life users.
 So instead of determining the next version from the commits, at rexlabs we determine the version from the branch / environment we deploy to.
-Staging could be patch version, production could be major versions.
+Staging could be patch

-“But why” you ask.
+"But why" you ask.
 Versions are very useful to keep track of changes over time.
 E.g. for metrics, issue reports, etc. Being able to track down when a bug first showed up will make it easier for you to track down where it comes from.
 You can use the app version for any form of reporting.
 Also you can still use commits for your changelogs and automate them (for internal use or even for users if your commit messages are meaningful enough) whenever you merge changes into an environment.
-This is where sematic-release plugins can come in handy to define your own logic for these proceses.
+This is where sematic-release

 Overall I think versioning is a pretty underrated while absolutely crucial part of our day to day work as software and product developers.